-The star of any Thanksgiving dinner is of course the turkey, but there’s a humble yet equally crucial player — turkey neck gravy (and one that our family has strong opinions about).
+The star of any Thanksgiving dinner is, of course, the turkey, but there’s a humble yet equally crucial player -turkey neck gravy (and one that our family has strong opinions about).
 Crafting the perfect turkey neck gravy begins with making a broth from the neck and giblets to release their deep flavors.
 This homemade broth, blended with the turkey drippings, are key to making a velvety, rich gravy.
 Drizzle it over your slices of turkey, ladle it onto mashed potatoes, or generously pour it onto your stuffing.
 Its rich, savory profile enhances the natural flavors of your feast, leaving your taste buds blissfully comatose on the proverbial sofa.

 What is Turkey Neck Gravy